Far North Queensland: Cyclones

 The region suffered Queensland's worst maritime disaster on 4 March 1899 when the Mahina Cyclone destroyed all 100 ships moored in Princess Charlotte Bay.
 The entire North Queensland pearling fleet was in the bay at the time of the cyclone.
 Approximately 100 Aboriginals assisting survivors and 307 men from the pearling fleet were drowned.
 Its pressure was measured at 914 hPa with a recorded tidal surge of 13 m, the highest ever in Australia.
 The 1918 Mackay cyclone hit the Queensland coast in January of that year, killing 30 people.

 In March 1997, Cyclone Justin resulted in the deaths of seven people.
 In early 2000, Cyclone Steve caused major flooding between Cairns and Mareeba.
 Cyclone Larry crossed the Queensland coast near Innisfail in March 2006.
 The storm resulted in an estimated $1.5 billion worth of damage and damaged 10,000 homes.
 80% of Australia's banana crop was destroyed.
 Cyclone Monica was the most intense cyclone on record in terms of wind speed to cross the Australian coast.
 It impacted the Northern Territory and Far North Queensland in April 2006.
 In January 2011, Cyclone Yasi passed over Tully and resulted in an estimated $3.6 billion worth of damage, making it the costliest cyclone ever to hit Australia.

+In December 2023, Cyclone Jasper crossed the Far North Queensland coast south of Cooktown as a category two cyclone.
+It later stalled over the southern York Peninsula resulting in record rainfall along the eastern coast that lead to the 2023 Cairns floods.
+Port Douglas received more than a metre of rain in a few days.

+Fauna

+The region has many unique native animal species such as crocodile, endangered southern cassowary, koala, flying possum, python, water dragon, wallabie, flying fox, tree kangaroo, platypus, leaf-tailed gecko and bandicoot.